 Thus, a result-oriented approach (this model practically always gives a better product), readiness for changes, working process flexibility, and communication transparency define Time and Material.

-It should be noted that the scope of work can vary depending on priorities setting by the client.
+It should be noted that the scope of work can vary depending on priorities set by the client.

 So, the main Fixed Budget advantages include the fact that a client always knows for sure when he will receive the result, its price, and also recommendations offered by developers (how to make the best product taking into account time and budget).

 Now you know which pricing models exist and which pros and cons they have.
-Often companies have got used to work with a certain payment method, but for some projects it’s more reasonable to find an alternative.
+Often companies have got used to working with a certain payment method, but for some projects, it’s more reasonable to find an alternative.
 And we are always here to help you make the right decision.